Living in the dark

 Impacts of short daylight

 Of course, many people suffer from S.A.D. (seasonal affected depression).
 The natural vitamin D levels reach their minimum in March.
 However, many Alaskans north of the Alaska Range take vitamin D supplements.
 In November, happy lamps, which provide the same light spectrum as the sun rays reaching the Earth’s surface, sell like hot cakes.
 Tanning booths have their best business in December to March.
 Suicide rates are highest in January despite of gaining up to 7 minutes of daylight per day (see graph).
+In January, it’s when the cabin fever sets on.
 A few people combat the darkness with alcohol.
-Whoever can afford it takes a winter vacation in Mexico or Hawaii.
+Whoever can afford it packs for a cruise thru the Caribean Sea or and heads to Mexico or Hawaii for a beach vacation .

 I love this time of the year.
 People decorate their yards with twinkle lights (see next two photos).
 There are lights in the windows, along the gutters, driveways, and in the trees all over campus.
 The Geophysical Institute has a big blue five pointy star on the roof.
 The borough’s administrative building is decorated with lights to look like a gift box.
 Snow crystal shaped lights illuminate the streets of downtown Fairbanks.